cmccambridge/mosquitto-unraid/README.md

 ## Ports

-The following ports are used by the default mosquitto configuration:
+The following ports are standard MQTT ports:

 |Port|Description|
 |---|---|